 Are you in a high-risk group for COVID-19, or just don’t want to cover your face much of the day?
 Look for remote and online sections of the classes you need.

 Do you crave that interpersonal dialogue and interaction and are comfortable with the extra steps you’ll need to take to keep yourself, your community and all of our loved ones as safe as possible?
 The in-person and hybrid classes are for you.

 Faculty have updated the schedule of classes with these delivery modes.

 The (slightly altered, vastly safer) Boise State fall experience

 So what can you expect in the fall 2020 semester?

 In many ways, we will create the experience together — perhaps in some ways we still can’t envision.
 But we do know a few things.
 Classes will be smaller and more spread out.
-A few fewer students will live on campus.
-Dining options will look different than we’re used to.
+Fewer students will live on campus.
+Dining options will look different.
 Campus staff will be cleaning, cleaning, cleaning.
-We’ll all be using Zoom and other technology a whole lot — for classes, for students groups and organizations, and more.
+We’ll all be using Zoom and other technology a whole lot — for classes, for student groups and organizations, and more.

 There are a few things we all will need to do together: